FinTrak-Solutions/.github/profile/DEMO.md

 Let's create three categories:
 1. First category:
-   - Name: 'Groceries'
+   - Name: 'groceries'
    - Type: 'expense'
    - Budget: '500'
    - Frequency: 'monthly'

 2. Second category:
-   - Name: 'Restaurants'
+   - Name: 'restaurants'
    - Type: 'expense'
    - Budget: '200'
    - Frequency: 'monthly'

 3. Third category:
-   - Name: 'Salary'
+   - Name: 'salary'
    - Type: 'income'
    - Budget: '4000'
    - Frequency: 'monthly'

-Each category shows its budget status and can be easily managed using the same navigation controls."
+Let me demonstrate how to modify categories.
+I'll update the restaurants budget:
+- Press 'u' to update
+- Change budget to '250'
+- Change frequency to 'monthly'

+And now I'll delete a test category:
+- Create a test category named 'To Delete'
+- Use arrow keys to select it
+- Press 'd' to delete it
+- Notice the immediate update in our category list"

-## Transaction Management (30 seconds)
+## Transaction Management (45 seconds)
 "Let's add some transactions.
 From the homepage, I'll press 'n' to create a new transaction.
 First transaction:

-- Category: 'Groceries'
+Category: 'Groceries'
-- Amount: '75.50'
+Amount: '75.50'
-- Account: 'TD Visa'
+Account: 'TD Visa'
-- Notes: 'Weekly grocery shopping'
+Notes: 'Weekly grocery shopping'

 Second transaction:

-- Category: 'Restaurants'
+Category: 'Restaurants'
-- Amount: '45.75'
+Amount: '45.75'
-- Account: 'TD Visa'
+Account: 'TD Visa'
-- Notes: 'Lunch with team'"
+Notes: 'Lunch with team'

+Third transaction:

+Category: 'Groceries'
+Amount: '32.25'
+Account: 'TD Visa'
+Notes: 'Quick grocery run'

+Fourth transaction:

+Category: 'Groceries'
+Amount: '150.00'
+Account: 'TD Checking'
+Notes: 'Bulk grocery shopping at Costco'

+Notice how we can easily switch between our credit and debit accounts when logging transactions, allowing us to track spending across all our accounts."

-## Report View (15 seconds)
+## Report View (30 seconds)
 "Finally, let's check our financial report.
 I'll press '3' from the homepage to access the report view.
 Here we can see:
 - Our spending categorized by type
 - Color-coded budget status for each category
 - Detailed transaction listings

+Let me demonstrate the transaction management features:
+- Use Tab to switch between different categories with yellow
+- Use Up/Down arrows to navigate transactions within a category
+- I'll select the 'Quick grocery run' transaction
-- The ability to delete transactions if needed using 'd'
+- Press 'd' to delete it

-Notice how the interface automatically updates to reflect our recent transactions."
+- Notice how the budget status updates immediately

+You can see how easy it is to review and manage your transactions while monitoring your budget status."

 ## Closing (10 seconds)
 "And that's FinTrack!
 A comprehensive yet simple tool for managing your personal finances.
 Thank you for watching!"